gcky/etl-project-website/user-docs.md

 ## Uploading Data

-You need to first upload your data into Tungsten in order to perform any operations.
-Uploading a dataset creates a new Tungsten project.
-Unlike common web services, *uploading* a file in Tungsten actually stores the project locally on your computer and **not** on the internet.
-This means that Tungsten works even if you're offline!
-Tungsten currently supports **CSV**, **JSON**, **XLS**, and **XLSX** formatted data files.
+You need to first upload your data into Willow in order to perform any operations.
+Uploading a dataset creates a new Willow project.
+Unlike common web services, *uploading* a file in Willow actually stores the project locally on your computer and **not** on the internet.
+This means that Willow works even if you're offline!
+Willow currently supports **CSV**, **JSON**, **XLS**, and **XLSX** formatted data files.

-When you access Tungsten using the appropriate address in your web browser, you will be directed to the Upload page.
+When you access Willow using the appropriate address in your web browser, you will be directed to the Upload page.
 To upload a new file, click the gray box in the middle.
 This will open a file explorer, simply select the file you want and click *Open*.
 Alternatively, you can select a file by dragging the file inside the gray box.
 Click *Upload* to upload the selected file.
 If the upload is successful, you will be directed to the clean tab in main page.

 <a class="anchor" id="load-upload-largeFiles"></a>

 ### Large Files

 If you select a large file to upload, the advanced options section will expand automatically and warn you about potential performance issues.
-This is because even with the optimisations we have implemented in Tungsten for dealing with large datasets, its performance will unavoidably degrade as the file size increases.
+This is because even with the optimisations we have implemented in Willow for dealing with large datasets, its performance will unavoidably degrade as the file size increases.

 In this situation, you can choose to upload your file anyway.
-However, **do** expect degraded performances from Tungsten.
+However, expect slower performances from Willow.
 Alternatively, if you don't need all of the data in the file, you can select a random sample of your dataset by specifying a percentage (0, 100] under *Advanced Options*.
 You can also select a seed so you can retrieve the same sample again in the future.

 <a class="anchor" id="load-upload-commonIssues"></a>